totoygamingyt/roblox-web-apis/README.md

 ## V1 oAuth2 APIs

 > **Warning**
 > The following is for V1 of the oAuth BEDEV2 service.
 V2 uses a different database, clientId format, and different endpoints.
-> V1 is to-be phased out for the V2 service, which is also developer-facing, and V2 is yet to begin Alpha state as of 8th June 2022.
+> V1 is to-be phased out for the V2 service, which is also developer-facing.
+V2 is yet to begin Alpha testing as of 8th June 2022.

 *Earlier in 2020, Roblox implemented oAuth2 into the Creator Dashboard, and now has been used on **5 applications**.*
 * oAuth2 Configuration
   * https://apis.roblox.com/application-authorization/.well-known/openid-configuration